 Adequacy decisions have been taken in the past with a large number of countries including Switzerland, Australia and New Zealand.

 The Privacy Shield

-The Privacy Shield was a European Commission adequacy decision for data transfers to the USA.
-It was adopted in July 2016 only a few months after the repeal of the Safe Harbor framework (the predecessor regulation of the Privacy Shield) by the ECJ.
+The Privacy Shield was an adequacy decision by the European Commission for data transfers to the US.
+It was adopted in July 2016 and only a few months after the Safe Harbor agreement (the predecessor of the Privacy Shield) was annulled by the ECJ.